A GEORGE I WALNUT AND BURR WALNUT CHAIR-BACK SETTEE

 Christian Jussel, English Furniture 1680-1760, The Percival D. Griffiths Collection (London, 2023), Vol. I, no. 128, p.
 141

 A closely related two-seat settee attributed to Giles Grendey, featuring the same acanthus ornament, claw and ball feet, top rail shell carving and splat shape, is in the Lady Lever Art Gallery.
-The top rail border of the carving of the present settee differs slightly but is in fact replicated on a different chair in the same suite.
-The consistency across these different features raises the possibility that the present lot belonged to the same suite, and Lucy Wood states that the Lady Lever group ‘is evidently part of a larger suite’.
+The top rail border of the carving of the present settee differs slightly but is in fact replicated on a chair from the suite.
+The consistency across these different features raises the possibility that the present lot belonged to this suite.
+Indeed, Lucy Wood states that the Lady Lever group ‘is evidently part of a larger suite’.

 Another settee to this design was in the renowned Percival Griffiths Collection, illustrated in Jussel’s study of the collection and Macquoid’s Dictionary of English Furniture.